Felipevhm/recycleSpot/README.md

 # Recycle Spot ♻️

-## Descrição
+## Description

-Recycle Spot é uma aplicação React para gerenciamento de locais de coleta de reciclagem.
-A aplicação permite o cadastro de usuários, login, visualização de um dashboard com dados de usuários e locais de coleta, além de permitir a edição, exclusão e atualização de locais de coleta.
+Recycle Spot is a React application for managing recycling collection points.
+The application allows user registration, login, viewing a dashboard with user data and collection points, as well as allowing editing, deleting, and updating collection points.

-## Problema Resolvido
+## Problem Solved

-A aplicação foi criada para facilitar o gerenciamento de locais de coleta de reciclagem, permitindo que os usuários registrem e gerenciem esses locais de maneira eficiente.

-## Técnicas e Tecnologias Utilizadas
+The application was created to facilitate the management of recycling collection points, allowing users to register and manage these points efficiently.

+## Techniques and Technologies Used

-- React: Uma biblioteca JavaScript para construção de interfaces de usuário
+- React: A JavaScript library for building user interfaces
-- JSON Server: Usado para simular uma API RESTful
+- JSON Server: Used to simulate a RESTful API
-- Rotas Privadas: Para proteger as rotas e garantir que apenas usuários autenticados possam acessá-las

-## Como Executar
+- Private Routes: To protect routes and ensure that only authenticated users can access them

+## How to Run

-1. Clone o repositório
+1. Clone the repository
-2. Instale as dependências com `npm install`
+2. Install dependencies with `npm install`
-3. Inicie o servidor com `npm start`
-4. Acesse `http://localhost:3000` no seu navegador
+3. Start the server with `npm run dev`
+4. Access `http://localhost` in your browser as indicated in the terminal
+5. In addition, the application needs to run the json server with the command `npm run s` or `npx json-server --watch./db/db.json` in a second terminal.

-## Melhorias Futuras
+## Future Improvements

-- Implementação de testes unitários e de integração
-- Adicionar funcionalidade de recuperação de senha
+- Allow viewing of collection points without the need to log in;
+- Add password recovery functionality;
+- Improve design with more elements of the recycling theme.

-## Contribuições
+## Contributions

-Contribuições são sempre bem-vindas.
-Sinta-se à vontade para abrir uma issue ou enviar um pull request.
+Contributions are always welcome.
+Feel free to open an issue or send a pull request.

-## Licença
+## License

 MIT